wattsm/genetic-algorithms/README.md

 Mutation of timetables is simply removing a course lecture from a slot and creating a new lecture (with randomly assigned tutor and room) and assigning it to a slot on the same day.

+##### Fitness

+A timetable's fitness is the average fitness of its days.
+The fitness of a day is the average fitness of its slots.

+Each slot's fitness is evaluated by course, tutor and room.
+If a slot has more than the maximum acceptable number of clashes, its fitness is 0.
+If it has less than its fitness is the the inverse of the percentage of maxmium acceptable clashes - e.g. if the number of acceptable clashes is 4 and a slot has 3 then its fitness is 25 (100 - ((3 / 4) * 100))

+These fitness values are then multiplied by their weighting to give the total slot fitness.

 ### Sandbox

 The project GeneticAlgorithms.Sandbox is a console application which can be used to play around with the parameters of the engine.